 The humiliating surrender after devastating defeat inflamed Napoleon III’s enemies in France, and a new republic was declared.
 Held in captivity by the Prussians for months before a final truce could be negotiated with a new French government (that had officially ousted Napoleon III and blamed him for the failed war), Napoleon III was released and went to England in exile.
 The Emperor had been deposed.
 Suffering from gallstones and pointedly left out of power despite his various schemes to somehow regain the throne, Napoleon III underwent two operations for gallstones and died in 1873, never really recovering from the operations.

 Napoleon III failed to establish the grand legacy of Napoleon I, even though Napoleon III had ruled France longer than any post-Revolution leader.
 Certainly, the accomplishments of Napoleon III in the areas of economic, social, and physical infrastructure should gain him a certain amount of admiration.
 The 12 pounder cannon, known as the Napoleon Gun is named for Napoleon III, not his famous uncle.
 Napoleon III also left a considerable amount of writings and a long reputation as a womanizer, with at least 9 well known female consorts as well as his wife, Eugenie.
 The only son of Napoleon III, known as Napoleon, Prince Imperial, lived only to age 23 when he was killed in a skirmish with Zulu warriors in Africa while serving with the British Army.
 Thus ended the Bonapartist Dynasty and the hopes of those that would declare the Prince Imperial Napoleon IV.

 Napoleon III may not have as many admirers today as his uncle still has, but certainly Napoleon III was an influential and significant factor in the Europe and France of his time.
-As a question for my students, what do you think about this second Emperor Napoleon?
+Question for students (and subscribers): What do you think about this second Emperor Napoleon?
 Please share your thoughts in the comments section below this article.

 Your readership is much appreciated!